On the first spring page I’ve made a general

 Holly will grow in almost any soil, provided it is not too wet.
 This year however they have many cushion scales (pulvani

-Pulvinaria produces in autumna
+Pulvinaria produces in autumn a

 white egg-sac which is clearly visible on the leaves.

 The holly does not suffer.
-They are also in the bushesin the neighbourhood.
-The wood is heavy,
+They are also in the bushes

 hard and white.
 It is used for wood-carving and inlay work.